nios-students/docs/wiki/FAQ'S.md

 Note: If you finish your exams in the second year NIOS will give your result documents after you give all sebjects i.e. after the second exam results are declared.

 # On Demand related FAQs

+# Is bifurcation applicable for On Demand to?

+Ans: Yes, as per [this](https://www.reddit.com/r/NIOS_Students/s/GNH9m0GrRi) reddit post.
+The OP (original poster) filed for a RTE for which the answer is given below:
+Please refer to the images

 # Technical issues and other miscellaneous FAQs